denniepatton/Triton/README.md

 "piled up" across all regions based on stacking fragments in each window.
 Because a defined window is required for composite mode, each bed-like file should contain the additional "position" column.

-An example canonical (MANE) transcript body annotation is included in config/Ensembl109_MANE_TranscriptBodies.bed and is suitable for non-windowed, non-composite analysis.
+An example canonical (MANE) transcript body annotation is included in config/Ensembl109_MANE_TranscriptBodies.bed and is suitable for **non-windowed, non-composite** analysis.

-An example canonical (MANE) transcription start site annotation is included in config/Ensembl109_MANE_TSSs.bed and is suitable for windowed, non-composite analysis.
+An example canonical (MANE) transcription start site annotation is included in config/Ensembl109_MANE_TSSs.bed and is suitable for **windowed, non-composite** analysis.

-Example TFBS-BED file lists are provided (and locally usable by Ha lab) in config/GTRD_FT-1000_TFBS.tsv and config/GTRD_FT-10000_TFBS.tsv; they linke to BEDs containing 1,000 and 10,0000 top sites for 668 TFBSs, respectively, garnered from GTRD, filtered, and then taken based on highest peak.counts.
-They are suitable for windowed, composite analysis.
+Example TFBS-BED file lists are provided (and locally usable by Ha lab) in config/GTRD_FT-1000_TFBS.tsv and config/GTRD_FT-10000_TFBS.tsv; they link to BEDs containing 1,000 and 10,0000 top sites for 668 TFBSs, respectively, garnered from GTRD, filtered, and then taken based on highest peak.counts.
+They are suitable for **windowed, composite** analysis.

 **reference_genome:** reference genome .fa file should match whichever build the samples were aligned to